redlibrarian/redlibrarian.github.io/_posts/2018-12-20-books-in-review-2018.markdown

 brief notes on each book here.
 I realize how many of these books are written by white men - I obviously have more to think about here.

-Total books read: 22 (5 non-fiction; 17 fiction) (EDIT: with the MacKinnon, it's actually 23 (6/17).
-This is down from 27 books read last year, where the majority were non-fiction (16 non-fiction; 11 fiction).
+Total books read: 24 (7 non-fiction; 17 fiction) This is only slightly down from 27 books read last year, but the breakdown is quite different.
+Last year, the majority were non-fiction (16 non-fiction; 11 fiction).

 Emily Bront&euml;, *Wuthering Heights*.